 - Customer will be guided on which pages to sign, signatures to match the specimen that was notarized/certified true.

 - Customer to courier the original documents to Singapore for processing

-SG Business Growth Account (For customers residing in Singapore)
+Business Growth Account (For customers residing in Singapore)

-US Business Smart Account
+USD Business Smart Account

 OCBC or the Oversea-Chinese Banking Corporation is the result of a merger between three local banks.
 They currently own Great Eastern Holdings which is the largest insurance group in Malaysia and Singapore.
 OCBC offers a wide array of services including three different business accounts for startups in different stages.

 They have something for brand new businesses, for ones that are growing and are expecting more transactions, and a business account for established businesses.
 While the high maintaining balance can be daunting, the account has plenty of free transactions which you can’t find on other accounts.

 - Free business accounts setup (exceptions: CHF/JPY/EUR accounts)